Kanye West – “Black Skinhead” [VIDEO]

+From what we can tell, West’s movements look to mimic those from his Saturday Night Live debut of the song.

+Like the aforementioned LP, we suspect that this video will connect with diehard stans and be considered a total miss to others.
+Perhaps the consensus will find the G.O.O.D.
+Music frontman’s forthcoming capsule collection with A.P.C. to be agreeably good.

-Check out the treatment for “Black Skinhead” below.
-Let your thoughts be known in the comments.
+Get reacquainted with “Black Skinhead” below.
+Give us your thoughts in the comments section.

 —